SongZ-PolyU/RespiraLab/README.md

 ### Environment configuration for GPU inference

-* Confirmation after the relevant paper is published.
+* Avaliable after the relevant paper is published.

 ## Use the GUI